 To best illustrate this concept, examples should be straight uses, with only some playing with them

 - All Just a Dream has quite a broad scope.
 It can be used for a single scene (the use least likely to annoy fans), entire episodes, entire seasons (Dallas), or even the entire series (St. Elsewhere).
-It can be a regular dream (The Wizard of Oz) a psychotic delusion told by an Unreliable Narrator (The Cabinet of Dr. Caligari) or even a "simulation"(Family Guy; 6th season, episodes 4th and 5th).
+It can be a regular dream (The Wizard of Oz) a psychotic delusion of innocence told by an Unreliable Narrator (The Cabinet of Dr. Caligari) or even a "simulation"(Family Guy; 6th season, episodes 4th and 5th).
 Newhart managed to make fun of this, and crank it up even further by claiming that series was the dream of a character (played by the same actor) in another series (namely The Bob Newhart Show).

 - Xanatos Gambit and Batman Gambit are both about specific types of ingenious plans.
 The thing is there is nothing saying they have to be of a certain scale.
 Using these plans could involve just getting a promotion from your boss, to world conquest.